 Have you ever wanted to create your own botanical art prints?
-Today you will learn how to press herbs for botanical art.
-You can preserve the beauty of nature and add a touch of greenery to your home.
+Today, you will learn how to press herbs for botanical art.
+By doing so, you can preserve the beauty of nature and add a touch of greenery to your home.

 Nothing is more authentic than a real pressed herb for making botanical prints.